saidsay-so/fancy/service/README.md

 # Fancy Service

-This repository contains the service part of Fancy.
+This folder contains the service for Fancy.
+The service does the communication part between hardware and software, by sending the commands received from D-Bus to low-level.